tmittal2804/Linux_Lab/Assignments/Lab_2.md

 ![images](./images/a2.png)

+### Question

-ques1-How do you make a script executable?
+Question-1.
+How do you make a script executable?

-chmod +x enhanced_numbers.sh
+Answer-1 .chmod +x print_numbers.sh